fommil/fpmortals/manuscript/complete.md

 and we define pure business logic in a module.

-We define our dependency algebras, and use context bounds to show that our responses must have a `JsonReader` and our `POST` payload must have a `UrlEncodedWriter`:
+We define our dependency algebras, and use context bounds to show that our responses must have a `JsReader` and our `POST` payload must have a `UrlEncodedWriter`:

 {lang="text"}